ericdennis7/WomensEducation-FertilityRates/README.md

 - How have trends in women's education and fertility rates evolved over time, and what implications does this have for future population growth?
 - Could there be a cultural link between education and birth rates?

+<h2>Dataset and Project Information</h2>

+The dataset being used in this study is from Kaggle: <a href = "https://www.kaggle.com/datasets/valchovalev/womenseducationalattainmentvsfertility?resource=download">Women's Educational Attainment vs Fertility</a>

+Software/Tools Being Used:
+- Python
+  - Plotly
+  - PYODBC
+- CSV

+<i>* I will not be creating a dashboard for this project, but rather analyze data using visuals via the Plotly Python library *</i>

 <h2>TLDR</h2>